 How do I order?
 To provide a non-refundable deposit for your order, please use the PayPal application on the right hand column of this page (below on mobile), or contact us for different payment options.

 What do I do when my beef goes to the butcher?
 Click here to be directed to our Processors’ website, Jones’ Farm Meats.
 There you can select the beef cutting link and provide your instructions to the butcher.
 Alternatively, you can call them at (616) 642-9212.

-How should I have my beef cut?
-We generally recommend 1″ thick cut steaks at a minimum.
+Steaks – With smaller cattle, we will have smaller cuts than conventional beef.
+That being said, fullblood American Aberdeen cattle have the largest ribeye size as a percentage of carcass weight of any breed of cattle.
+We generally recommend 1″ thick cut steaks at a minimum, which both slightly off sets the smaller size, but also makes for a more appetizing steak, particularly when grilling.
 Most butcher’s standard cuts are 3/4″, but the extra thickness makes the steak juicier and easier to cook.
-We have had both bone-in and boneless, steaks, and both have their advantages, but boneless steaks do seem more versatile.
-Also, according to USDA rule, over 30-month old animals are required to have boneless cuts.
+We have had both bone-in and boneless, steaks, and both have their advantages, but boneless steaks are more versatile.
+Also, according to USDA rule, animals over 30-month old are required to have boneless cuts.
 This is not typical for our beef, but we do have some that go over that age.

 Roasts – We recommend 2 lb roasts for couples and smaller families, and 3-4 lb roasts for larger families or those who often have guests.
 We recommend getting the chuck roast at a minimum, but the sirloin tip and rump roast are also great.